emailayuen/data-test-sde-alan-B/README.md

   ```

-  2. Once key file is obtained, paste the key file into the key folder directly under the project folder.
+  2. Once key file is obtained, paste the key file into the `key` folder directly under the main project folder.

   ```
   Example: